vaferreiQMT/QuEST/docs/launch.md

 > [!TIP]
 > Sometimes the memory bandwidth between different sockets of a machine is poor, and it is substantially better to exchange memory in bulk between their NUMA nodes, rather than through repeated random access.
 In such settings, it can be worthwhile to hybridise multithreading and distribution, even upon a single machine, partitioning same-socket threads into their own MPI node.
 This forces inter-socket communication to happen in-batch, via message-passing, at the expense of using _double_ total memory (to store buffers).
-See the <a href="#launch_distribution">distributed</a> section.
+See the [distributed](#launch_distribution) section.